oldHamletsGhost/gulp-4.0-refactor/README.md

 # gulp-4.0-refactor
 These files should give you a starting point for using Gulp ^4.0.0 in your projects.
-It should be noted that the styles function is built to handle SCSS files.
+It should be noted that the styles function is built to handle SCSS files only.

 # What It Handles
 The tasks included will handle all your scripts (ES6 compiling, compressing & mangling, concatenating all files, adding sourcemaps),